Dr. Robert Littlefield

 Phone: (701) 231-7783

 Since starting as a graduate student in 1977, this year marks the start of my 37th year as a member of the NDSU academic community.
 NDSU continues to be a great place to teach, to direct and conduct research, and to serve my community, the state of North Dakota, and my professional associations.

 This year, I will be teaching online and face-to-face (F2F) courses in crisis communication, risk communication and intercultural communication.
-My fall semester classes include COMM 786: Risk Communication and COMM 216: Intercultural Communication.
-In the spring, I am scheduled to teach COMM 750, a special topics course, as well as a “methods skinny” in focus group research.
+My fall semester classes include COMM 216: Intercultural Communication and COMM 725: Communication and Change.
+In the spring, I am scheduled to teach COMM 216: Intercultural Communication and COMM 721: Advanced Intercultural Communication.